 We designed Musink as an extensible gesture-based language that uses a common musical structure, the 5-line staff of a musical score and a small number of basic, recognizable gestures.
-Users can define a personal interaction vocabulary and associate it with computer tools such as OpenMusic, a visual programming environment to support composition [2].
-Fig. 4 illustrates a scenario in which a composer expresses a musical idea on paper and manipulates it using Musink's Gesture Browser and OpenMusic.
+Users can define a personal interaction vocabulary and associate it with computer tools such as OpenMusic.
+Figure 4 illustrates a scenario in which a composer expresses a musical idea on paper and manipulates it using Musink's Gesture Browser and OpenMusic.